metalbear-co/mirrord.dev/content/docs/reference/fileops/index.md

 ## Overview

-mirrord will relay all file access to the target pod by default. (this functionality can be disabled using `--no-fs` flag on the command line or by unchecking the appropriate box in the IDE plugin.
-To enable just read-only access, `--ro-fs` option.)
+mirrord will relay all file access to the target pod by default. (this functionality can be disabled using `--fs-mode local` flag on the command line or by setting `mode` in the configuration file in the IDE plugin.)

 For example, the following python script calls the built-in `open` function which translate to something like `openat(AT_FDCWD, "/tmp/test", O_RDWR|O_CLOEXEC)` at a lower level: